 Medicare does not cover services, medications or equipment that are not medically necessary.

-The list of items not covered by Medicare includes routine dental care, dentures, dermatology, eye exams for glasses, hearing aids, and more.
+The list of items not covered by Medicare includes routine dental care, dentures, dermatology, eye exams for glasses and hearing aids.

 Medical services not covered by Part B

 - Routine foot care

 If you receive any of these services, you may need to pay full price if you’re enrolled in Original Medicare — even if your doctor says you need them.
 If you need any of these services or equipment, talk to your doctor to see if it’s covered.

 How Medicare does (and does not) cover mobility equipment

 If you or a loved one need mobility equipment, Medicare will not cover all options equally.
 Instead, Medicare and your doctor will take a hard look at your condition and prescribe the type of equipment you need.
 In other words, if you’re stable enough to use a cane but want a motorized scooter, Medicare generally won’t cover the scooter.
 There are some exceptions and guidelines Medicare Part B uses to determine what type of mobility equipment it will cover.